 Q10: Are we allowed to use extracts from IP STARS editorial and IP STARS logos in our marketing collateral?

 A: Yes.
-When you do please attribute as follows: ‘Managing Intellectual Property IP STARS [year of publication]’ or 'IP STARS [year of publication]'.
-For the latest logos please contact the business development team or send us an email at firstname.lastname@example.org
+When you do please attribute as follows: ‘Managing IP rankings [year of publication]’ or 'IP STARS [year of publication]'.
+For the latest logos please contact the business development team or send us an email at email@example.com

-Q11: I would like to see how my firm and/or others have performed in IP STARS rankings over the years.
-Do you have this information?
+Q11: I would like to see our firm and practitioner rankings over the years.
+Do you have historical rankings data?

 Q12: Why do you not have one date for publishing all your research results and content?